-What Sab Simplex is and what it is used for
+What Sab Simplex is

 Symptomatic treatment of flatulence.
 An additional aid for preparing for the diagnostic examination of the gastrointestinal tract.
 An aid to reduce foam in the gastrointestinal tract after the accidental ingestion of washing preparations.